Donovan Williams (politician)

 Donovan St. Ledger Williams is a Jamaican politician from the Labour Party who has been MP for Kingston Central since 2020.

+Political career

+Williams was first elected in the 2020 Jamaican general election.
 In the 2025 Jamaican general election, he defeated Steve McGreggor despite initial reports showing him being unseated.
+In September 2025, Williams was appointed minister of state in the Ministry of Labour and Social Security.

+Personal life

 His brother Delroy Williams is an MP for Clarendon Central.